 “When my dad died, I got his STUFF.”

 When his father dies, filmmaker Lawrence Johnson must sort and distribute the garage-sized storage unit full of his father’s stuff.
 What is at first both an obligation and albatross becomes liberating as the filmmaker sheds his own possessions to find himself.
-Through the interwoven stories of the filmmaker and his friend, Phil Wilson, STUFF will re-enact the drama of interrupted development and show how it affects the protagonists’ growth as men.
+Through the interwoven stories of the filmmaker and his friend, Phil Wilson, STUFF re-enacts the drama of interrupted development and show how it affects the protagonists’ growth as men.
 It will also show how a father’s sickness and death stimulates an urge in a son to seek the fulfillment of an unanswered need for intimacy with the father.

-Also available on Kanopy Streaming.
+Available on Kanopy Streaming.

-Every year, thousands of American Indians pack up their lawn chairs and hit the “hand Game trail” on reservations throughout the west.
+Every year, thousands of American Indians pack up their lawn chairs and hit the “Hand Game Trail” on reservations throughout the west.
 The first and only feature documentary on the subject, this fascinating video explores the mythic and historic roots of contemporary gambling in Northwest Native America.
 Through plenty of beautifully photographed games and on-the-spot interviews from five states and seven reservations, HAND GAME takes you on a journey through Indian country, a journey full of laughter, haunting music and engaging characters.

 Home and Educational DVD: Visionmaker Media.
 Now streaming at Kanopy Streaming.